cloud-gov/cg-site/_docs/services/custom-domains.md

 parent: services
 layout: docs
 sidenav: true
-title: Custom domain service (deprecated)
+title: Legacy custom domain service
 name: "custom-domain"
 description: "Custom domains and TLS certificates with automatic renewal"
 status: "Production Ready"
 ---

-## Deprecated
+## Legacy: Use [external domain service]({{ site.baseurl }}{% link _docs/services/external-domain-service.md %}) for new instances

-Note - this service has been deprecated.
-No new instances can be created on this broker, but existing instances will continue to work.
+**Note - this service has been deprecated.** No new instances can be created on this broker, but existing instances will continue to work.
 For new services, please use the [external domain service]({{ site.baseurl }}{% link _docs/services/external-domain-service.md %}).

 This service provides: